The decision to leave the EU lead many to believe that UK residents would reconsider moving to Europe after Brexit.

 It is impossible to say therefore, in certain terms, what moving arrangements will be like post-Brexit.

 Although the cost of going on holiday in Europe might go up the right to go there is unlikely to be affected.
 The same cannot be said however for moving there permanently.

 The cover of the #British passport will be returning to blue after the #UK leaves the #EuropeanUnion.
 After Brexit, the #UK travel document will no longer be required to conform to #EU standards.
 So in a move symbolising #Britain’s national identity, the #UKGovernment has decided to change the standard EU burgundy colour to a new blue and gold design.
 The new, unique blue #passport will be one of the most secure travel documents in the world, with a raft of new and updated security features and technologies to protect against fraud and forgery.
 For example, the current paper based picture page will be replaced with a new, super strong plastic polycarbonate material and will be more difficult to alter. #Brexit #Passport #Passports #ukpassport #passportready #passportphoto

-The UK Government has insisted that free movement will end on 29 March 2019, although migration will continue.
-Any moves abroad made after this date are likely to encounter certain restrictions or will have to meet requirements of some kind.
+The UK Government has insisted that free movement will end after Brexit, although migration will continue.
+Any permanent moves abroad made after this date are likely to encounter certain restrictions or will have to meet requirements of some kind.

 Living and working abroad